Biography

 Projects

-Forest restoration effects on salmon
+Forest restoration and salmon resilience

 Salmon populations are in currently in crisis across the West, and environmental conditions are likely to pose even more challenges in …